sEbi3/UnitedCallouts/README.md

 <b>Variation</b><br>
 - This plugin adds several and different dialogues for each callout to have more variation.<br>
 - Every callout has different endings and possibilities for more variation and realism.<br>
-- In this pack are currently 24 varied and realistic callouts for LSPDFR.
+- In this pack are currently <code>25 varied and realistic callouts</code> for LSPDFR.
 (Have a look below for a full list of all available callouts.)<br>
 - A lot of callouts have different vehicles and weapons to have more variation.<br>
 - All callouts have several locations in order to have more variation and realism.<br>
   ○ Some callouts use specific locations in order to have more realistic locations.<br>